ryanbahan/learnable/README.md

 https://learnable-fe.now.sh/

-_Please note: back end API is hosted on Heroku and will take 30 seconds to spin up._
+_Please note: back end API is hosted on Heroku and may take up to 30 seconds to spin up._